inputfalken/DynamoDB.SourceGenerator/README.md

 ## Nullable reference types

-The source generated code will adapt to your NullableReference types if you have it enabled.
+The source-generated code will adapt to your NullableReference types if you have it enabled.

 ### Examples